This article highlights Red Rock Canyon State Park in California!

-The American West, or to be more specific, the Colorado Plateau, is renowned worldwide because of its reddish landscapes and mind bending formations.
+The American West, or to be more specific, the Colorado Plateau, is renowned worldwide because of its reddish landscapes and mind-bending rock formations.

 But, what about California?
 Is that state associated with red rocks?
 To be honest, it is not.
 But, since I love to add a magic twist to everything, I would say it is not associated with red rocks but we do have areas with red rocks.

-In a remote area of the Mojave Desert, where the Sierra Nevada converges with the El Paso Mountains, cliffs, buttes and rock formations rise from the arid floor.
+In a remote area of the Mojave Desert, where the Sierra Nevada converges with the El Paso Mountains, cliffs, buttes, and rock formations rise from the arid floor.
 A lot of the rocks in the area have red tones due to a high concentration of iron.
-That is why 27,000 acres of terrain have been designated as the Red Rock Canyon State Park.
+That is why 27,000 acres of terrain has been designated as the Red Rock Canyon State Park.

-This place is located about 120 miles from Los Angeles and 80 miles from Bakersfield (it is closer to the cities in the Antelope Valley area).
 As you can see, a considerable amount of time will be involved in reaching the place from a big city.
 In addition, the paved areas can be toured by car in about an hour.
-So, it is not necessarily day trip material.
+So, it is not necessarily a day trip material.

 As a matter of fact, that is what happened to us.
 We were driving home back from Bishop and we decided to stop.

 It is easy to see why.
-Just look how those rocks!
+Just look at how those rocks!